Jasonblalack/zyngapoker/Mac-OS-X.md

 $ brew install python3
 ```

-Python 3 is installed in parallel to Python2 (which is included in Mac OS since 10.5) and is made available on the command line as `python3`.
+Python 3 (currently 3.3.x) is installed in parallel to Python2 (which is included in Mac OS since 10.5) and is made available on the command line as `python3`.

 Scripts like `jasy` are installed to `/usr/local/share/python3`.
 You need to add it to your `PATH` to make `jasy` easily available.